St Anthony’s Lighthouse, Cornwall

 Puppeteer Jim Henson is best known for creating The Muppets; but in the early 1980s Henson produced another similar series called Fraggle Rock.
 This featured another collection of strange characters that lived in a subterranean colony below the Fraggle Rock Lighthouse.
 The only human star of this show was the late Fulton Mackay, playing the lighthouse keeper, who along with his puppet dog Sprocket, had his life plagued by Fraggles.
 In the opening credits for the show the fictional lighthouse was shown, although in reality it was the St Anthony light.

-For details about staying at St Anthony’s Lighthouse, check out Lighthouse Accommodation
+For more information and details about staying at St Anthony’s Lighthouse, check out Lighthouse Accommodation